-Iran and the New Land Corridor - Yesterday's Prophecy, Today's News
+Iran and the new land corridor - Yesterday's Prophecy, Today's News

-EXECUTIVE SUMMARY: Reports emerged recently suggesting that Iran-backed forces are closer to controlling the Syria-Iraq border.
-This would mean Tehran will now be able to link up with its Lebanese proxy, Hezbollah.
-If this scenario is correct, after 12 years of conflict in Iraq and another conflict in Syria, Iran is steadily transforming into a more powerful geopolitical player whose influence will be projected hundreds and maybe thousands of kilometers beyond its borders.
+Iran may be steadily transforming into a more powerful geopolitical player whose influence will be projected hundreds and maybe thousands of kilometers beyond its borders.

 In the early 620s CE, just before the Arab/Muslim invasions of the Middle East, the Sasanian Shah, Khosrow II, besieged Constantinople, the capital of Byzantium, with his large armies.
 His forces had already occupied Egypt, Syria, Palestine, and other former Byzantine lands.
 This was a momentous event in world history, as the Iranians had not reached the Mediterranean Sea since the end of the Achaemenid Empire in 330 BC.